darabandev/tap-sketch/README.md

-# Flask React Project
+# Tap Sketch

-This is the backend for the Flask React project.
+Tap Sketch is a full stack web application for budding artists to come together, create their own simple artworks, and share them with the community!

 ## Getting started

-1. Clone this repository (only this branch)
+1. Clone this repository

    ```bash
    git clone https://github.com/appacademy-starters/python-project-starter.git